- Population and infrastructure in Australia: the catch-up illusion. Leith van Onselen et al 2019.

 And, finally, further population growth is not justifiable by democratic criteria since multiple opinion surveys show that a majority of Australians think we do not need more people.
 If protecting human wellbeing and ecosystems are our overarching goals, population stabilisation followed by slow reduction should be a principal strategy.

 However, there are many instances were migration is appropriate and beneficial, and it is possible to have a stable population while accommodating considerable migration.
 Tens of thousands of people emigrate from Australia each year, which means that tens of thousands can immigrate while still maintaining zero net migration.

 In addition, a low birth rate means that there will be more room for migrants to “top up” each generation.
 If Australia’s fertility rate were allowed to fall to 1.5 children per woman (about two for every couple who want children, and about Europe’s average), we could have a net immigration of around 0.3% of our population annually.
-This would maintain around the current proportion of people born overseas (about 27%), which is among the highest proportions in the world.
-Thus it is possible to be very open to foreigners, to have one of the world’s most multicultural societies, and to accommodate a generous refugee program, while still having a stable population.
+This would maintain around the current proportion of people born overseas, which is among the highest proportions in the world.
+Thus it is possible to be very open to foreigners, to have a multicultural and multiracial society, and to accommodate a generous refugee program, while still having a stable population.
 Those who argue we should raise fertility to “replacement level” are the true xenophobes, as they would leave no room for immigrants.